 Unfortunately for me, I would learn this lesson in a retrospective way.
 In other words, it wasn’t until the mental dam holding it back burst, sending me off work.
 This began my journey down the road to mental wellness.

-Listen to other’s mental health journies at A New Dawn podcast.
+Listen to other’s mental health journeys at A New Dawn podcast.

-While this may be true, what’s equally true, sadly, is this; Durning my years in the fire service, I began to feel the slow yet steady poison of post-traumatic stress disorder, making a case that it developed because I ignored the signs of mental illness.
+While this may be true, what’s equally true, sadly, is this: during my years in the fire service, I began to feel the slow yet steady poison of post-traumatic stress disorder, making a case that it developed because I ignored the signs of mental illness.
 Right from the start, I ignored the signs of mental illness.

-Picture this, one day you find yourself inexplicably yelling at your boss and co-workers or you end up on a scene feeling so numb and disconnected it feels like your walking through molasses.
+Picture this: one day you find yourself inexplicably yelling at your boss and co-workers or you end up on a scene feeling so numb and disconnected it feels like you’re walking through molasses.

-Looking for a place to start? #Firstrespndersfirst may be able to help.
+Looking for a place to start? #Firstrespondersfirst may be able to help.

-So, please, if you feel this maybe you, get help.
+So, please, if you feel this maybe get help.
 Pride and denial will never act as cures.
-Nor will the statement; “I’ll be ok.”
-While for some this may be true, for others, it may be precursors to a mental
+Nor will the statement “I’ll be ok.ay” While for some this may be true, for others it may be precursors to a mental crisis.

 In crisis?
 Call 1.833.456.4566 | Text 45645 (Crisis Services Canada) Crisis Services Canada